Want to Convert Design To Code? Here’s A Better Way

 What is design to code?

-Design to code is the process of translating design mockups or prototypes created by designers into actual code that can be implemented by developers to create functional user interfaces.
+Design to code is the process of translating a design mockup or prototype to code that can be implemented by developers to create functional user interfaces.
 This process involves converting graphical elements, layout structures, interaction designs, and other visual components into HTML, CSS, and possibly JavaScript code that can be interpreted by web browsers or other platforms.

-Design to code is a crucial step in the product development lifecycle as it bridges the gap between design and development teams.
+Design to code is a crucial step in the product development as it means going from a concept of a product to an end-result.
 It ensures that the visual and interactive aspects of a product or application are accurately represented in the final implementation.
 This process often involves collaboration between designers and developers to ensure that the design intent is preserved while addressing technical constraints and requirements.

 Challenges of converting design to code